-Complete the Free Application for Federal Student Aid (FAFSA) or complete the Georgia online application foundat GAfutures.org.
+Complete the Free Application for Federal Student Aid (FAFSA) to apply for all federal and state aid (including HOPE and Zell Scholarship).
+If you wish to apply for HOPE and/or Zell scholarship only, complete the Georgia online application found at GAfutures.org.

 A transfer student who feels he or she is eligible for the HOPE Scholarship must request such consideration from the Office of Student Financial Aid.
-Please submit a Hope Evaluation Form request from the GSW/Financial Aid/Formswebsite and allow 2 to 4 weeks for a review.
-The determination of eligibility is based on a review of all academictranscripts.
+Please submit a Hope Evaluation Form request from the GSW/Financial Aid/Forms website and allow 2 to 4 weeks for a review.
+The determination of eligibility is based on a review of all academic transcripts.
 It is the student's responsibility to make certain all academic transcripts have been received by the Office of Recruitment and Admissions before a request is made to the Office of Student Financial Aid.
 An email will be sent to the student's radar account, and/or RAIN will be updated accordingly.

-GSW also participates in other Georgia programs including the Student Access Loan, Move When ReadyScholarship, Hero Grant, and Public Service Grant.
+GSW also participates in other Georgia programs including the Student Access Loan, Dual Enrollment, Hero Grant, and Public Service Grant.
 The criteria for each can be found at GAfutures.org.